KamilDzikowski/Quantum-differences/README.md

 < a | b > = sign < c | d >
 Similarly for an oparator O, we get:
 < a | O | b > = sign < c | O | d >
-assuming the intersection of a and b is equal to the number of particles acted on by O (since < a | O | b > = 0 if it is larger)
+assuming the intersection of a and b is equal to the number of particles acted on by O (since < a | O | b > = 0 if it is larger).

+# Credits

+Created by Kamil D Dzikowski, 2018